-Instant Holidays offer cheap Southampton Holidays, book online or call a United Kingdom holiday expert to book your cheap holiday in Southampton
+Instant Holidays offer Southampton Hotels, book online or call a United Kingdom holiday expert to book your break in Southampton

 Southampton is located on England`s southern coast, and this port city has been one of the oldest cities in the UK with first settlements dating from the ancient Roman times.
 Southampton was one of the main places for trade in the past and it had big walls erected in the Middle Ages.
 Today you can see some of the remains from old walls, right in the city centre.
 Due to the fact that Southampton was severely damaged during the World War II, most of its heritage and old buildings got destroyed.
 However, today you will see a very modern architecture and some very nice looking places.
 The city grew and expanded rapidly in the past few decades, becoming one of the biggest cities in England.
 There is also a large student population in the city thanks to the two popular universities – University of Southampton and Solent University.